rhyn0bytes/powerup-gifting-v2/README.md

-# README
+# Powerup-Gifting v2

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This app is a rewrite of the wishlist app with the added benefit of practicing react typescipt and headless rails api work.
+The end goal will be to extend authentication to include oauth for Google and Apple, build dedicated mobile applications for iOS and Android, and possibly opening up the app to more than just family/friends.

-* Ruby version
+* Ruby version: 2.7.1

-* System dependencies
+* System dependencies: node v14, yarn (version to come)

-* Configuration

-* Database creation

-* Database initialization
+* Configuration: Either create your own credentials for dev or ask for the master.key

-* How to run the test suite
+* Database creation: run `rails db:migrate`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Dev Server instructions: run `foreman start -f Procfile.dev`